Drought Conditions in the Pinery

 30% Reduction in Use | Limit new taps Mandatory restrictions on large irrigators such as golf courses Prohibition on ornamental water features |

-Pinery Water’s Drought Stages 1 and 2 generally focus on awareness, education, and voluntary reductions.
-As conditions worsen into Drought Stages 3 and 4, restrictions become mandatory.
-Violations of drought response restrictions in these stages may incur fees.
+Now that the District has entered Stage 3, restrictions are mandatory.
+Violations of drought response restrictions may incur fees!
 Per the 2026 Rates and Fees schedule, the first offense results in a warning, the second offense incurs a $75 fee, and third and subsequent offenses incur a $100 fee per offense.

 Frequently Asked Questions